iic-jku/jku-tt06-tdc-v2/docs/info.md

 ## How it works

-This is a simple synthesized time-to-digital converter (TDC), consisting of a delay line and parallel capture FF.
+This is a simple synthesized time-to-digital converter (TDC), consisting of a delay line ring and parallel capture FF.
 Depending on `__TDC_INTERLEAVED__` either a simple or an interleaved delay line is implemented.

-In the TT 1x1 block size a 192-stage interleaved delay can be fitted.

 ## How to test